-In November 2018, the Premier of Queensland announced The Queen had agreed to extend the appointment through to 29 July 2021.
+In November 2018, the Premier of Queensland announced The Queen had agreed to extend the appointment through to 29 July 2021, and later to 31 October 2021.

 Lieutenant De Jersey joined the Club in 1971.
 He and Mrs De Jersey have enjoyed a long association with the Club, and he continues to be an active Patron - including maintaining the annual Patron's Dinner on the Club's calendar.